+Amplifier gain is controlled by a dc voltage input on the VOLUME terminal.
+There are 31 discrete steps covering the range of 20 dB (maximum volume setting) to -40 dB (minimum volume setting) in 2 dB steps.
+When the VOLUME terminal exceeds 3.54 V, the device is muted.
 An internal input MUX allows two sets of stereo inputs to the amplifier.
-In notebook applications, where internal speakers are driven as BTL and the line outputs (often headphone drive) are required to be SE, the TPA0162 automatically switches into SE mode when the SE/BTL input is activated.
-This effectively reduces the gain by 6 dB.
+The HP/LINE terminal allows the user to select which MUX input is active regardless of whether the amplifier is in single-ended (SE) or bridge-tied load (BTL) mode.
+In notebook applications, where internal speakers are driven as BTL and the line outputs (often headphone drive) are required to be SE, the TPA0242 automatically switches into SE mode when the SE/BTL input is activated, and this effectively reduces the gain by 6 dB.

-The TPA0162 consumes only 20 mA of supply current during normal operation.
-A shutdown mode is included that reduces the supply current to 150 μA.
+The TPA0242 consumes only 20 mA of supply current during normal operation.
+A miserly shutdown mode reduces the supply current to 150 μA.

 The PowerPAD package (PWP) delivers a level of thermal performance that was previously achievable only in TO-220-type packages.
 Thermal impedances of approximately 35°C/W are truly realized in multilayer PCB applications.
-This allows the TPA0162 to operate at full power into 8- Ω loads at ambient temperatures of 85°C.
+This allows the TPA0242 to operate at full power into 8- Ω loads at ambient temperatures of 85°C.